-Considering a tattoo cover up?
-There are three main options for transforming your tattoo into a new design that you love: complete coverage, creative rework, and blast overs:
+There are three main options for transforming an existing tattoo into a new design.

-Creative rework retains some of the original tattoo, but involves altering or adding to the design.
-This can vary from simple shading and highlighting tweaks to a total redesign.
+Creative rework retains some of the original tattoo while altering or adding to the design.
+This can vary from simple shading and highlighting to a total redesign.
 Again, the covered ink can only be masked using the same pigment or darker.

 A blast over is a tattoo style in its own right.
 It barely masks the tattoo beneath, effectively creating a dynamic layered ink aesthetic.
 Most blast overs are made by layering heavy blackwork over lighter or faded colour tattoos.